-If amendment is not possible, soil activator can be added to the nutrient solution at a rate of 1.76 oz per gallon and watered into your soil alongside your fertilizer regimen.
+If amendment is not possible, Soil Activator can be mixed with water at a rate of up to 1.76 oz per gallon and drenched into your soil alongside your fertilizer regimen.

 It is recommended to wait 48 hours to allow for the bacteria in Soil Activator to populate in the soil.